 Standard curves are necessary for both absolute and relative quantification.
-When generating standard curves, at least five different concentrations of the DNA should be amplified.
+When generating standard curves, different concentrations of DNA (typically five) should be used to generate a standard curve that will bracket the concentration of the unknown.
 Each concentration should be run in duplicate.